(A huge and Enchanting Highland Lake near Tentena)

 Tentena is considered the starting point for many trips into the region, for example to the caves (including the Pamona caves), the waterfalls of Saluopa and Sulewana rapids, Lore Lindu National park and Lake Poso.

-The recently discovered Saluopa waterfall consists of jungle-clad cascades punctuated by falls and includes a natural pool.
+The recently discovered Saluopa waterfall consists of 12 levels of jungle-clad cascades punctuated by falls and includes several natural pools.